cBioPortal/cbioportal-frontend/README.md

 webdriver-manager start
 ```

-6. In a second terminal, build and serve the frontend version under test:
+6. If not already running at _localhost:3000_, open a second terminal and start the frontend dev server:

 ```
 export BRANCH_ENV=custom